 Fuel that is NOT used to propel the vehicle (like reefer and APU fuel) does not apply to IFTA.
 You should always fuel reefer tanks or APU’s separately so that you have a positive record of those gallons/liters NOT mixed in with those going into your propulsion tank.
+Note that PTO usage or any other device attached the vehicle that does not have its own motor separate from the propulsion motor counts toward IFTA and cannot be refunded.

 And don’t forget to check with your state filing jurisdiction tax authority also.
 It is likely that your state has a tax refund for their fuel tax on non-propulsion fuel too!